Skip to main content

 Cloud credentials and OAuth

-kiln's cloud providers — AnthropicProvider (Claude) and OpenAIProvider (Codex/GPT) — need a credential to make a request.
+Kiln's cloud providers — Claude and Codex/GPT — need a credential to make a request.
 Historically that credential came from one place only: the ANTHROPIC_API_KEY / OPENAI_API_KEY environment variables, exported before launch.
 That works for a terminal-savvy developer and for CI, but it's a poor fit for an app you double-click: there's no env to export, and a key baked into the build is a leak waiting to happen.

-So every cloud call now resolves its credential through one seam, CredentialStore (Sources/kiln/LLM/CloudCredentials.swift), and a key can come from Settings as well as the environment.
+So every cloud call now resolves its credential through one path, and a key can come from Settings as well as the environment.

 1. EnvironmentANTHROPIC_API_KEY / OPENAI_API_KEY.
 Highest priority, so nothing changes for existing shell-export and CI setups.

-2. Settings — a key entered in Settings ▸ Providers, stored in the macOS Keychain (Keychain.swift), never in @AppStorage, the .kiln config, or the app bundle.
+2. Settings — a key entered in Settings ▸ Providers, stored in the macOS Keychain (never on disk in .kiln config or the app bundle).

-Availability gating (Backends.cloudAvailable() / codexAvailable()) asks the same store via isConfigured(_:) — a synchronous presence check, no network — so a provider with a Settings key shows up everywhere availability is consulted: the assistant picker, the squad, ambient agents, every routed call.
+A provider with a Settings key shows up everywhere Kiln consults for credentials: the assistant picker, the squad, ambient agents, every routed call.

 Entering a key in Settings

-Settings ▸ Providers ▸ Cloud API keys has a masked field per provider (CloudKeyRow).
+Settings ▸ Providers ▸ Cloud API keys has a masked field per provider.
 Save writes to the Keychain; Clear deletes it.
-When the key is coming from the environment instead, the row says so and hides the field — the environment wins, and pretending otherwise would be a lie.
+When the key is coming from the environment instead, the row says so and hides the field — the environment takes precedence.

-Verify checks the key before you rely on it: CloudKeyVerifier makes the cheapest authenticated request each provider offers (GET /v1/models — no tokens spent) and reports back.
-A 200 is "Key verified", a 401/403 is "Key rejected", anything else is a transport failure.
-The status→outcome mapping is pure (CloudKeyVerifier.interpret) and tested.
+Verify checks the key before you rely on it: it makes the cheapest authenticated request each provider offers (no tokens spent) and reports back.
+A successful response is "Key verified", a 401/403 is "Key rejected", anything else is a transport failure.

 The terminal CLI agents are separate

-The Claude Code and Codex CLI handoffs (Handoff, CliAgent) are not governed by this store.
-They have their own login (claude /login, codex login) and keep their own credentials under ~/.claude / ~/.codex.
-A key entered in kiln's Settings lives in the Keychain and is not injected into the terminal's environment, so a CLI handoff authenticates through the CLI's own login (or an exported env var), not through Settings.
+The Claude Code and Codex CLI handoffs have their own login (claude /login, codex login) and keep their own credentials under ~/.claude / ~/.codex.
+A key entered in Kiln's Settings lives in the Keychain and is not injected into the terminal's environment, so a CLI handoff authenticates through the CLI's own login (or an exported env var), not through Kiln's Settings.
 That's deliberate: the CLIs' subscription logins are richer than a raw API key, and silently overriding them would be surprising.

-For Anthropic specifically there's a real user-OAuth flow (the browser login Claude Code uses): authorization code + PKCE, yielding a short-lived access token and a refresh token.
-The token rides Authorization: Bearer with the oauth-2025-04-20 beta header — which is exactly the .bearer case the provider's authorize already handles.
+For Anthropic there's a real user-OAuth flow (the browser login Claude Code uses): authorization code + PKCE, yielding a short-lived access token and a refresh token.
+The token rides in the Authorization: Bearer header.

-OpenAI has no general user-OAuth for the Chat Completions endpoint, so the in-app OpenAIProvider stays API-key.
-ChatGPT OAuth, where you want it, lives in the Codex CLI handoff, which manages its own login.
+OpenAI has no general user-OAuth for the Chat Completions endpoint, so the in-app provider stays API-key-only.
+ChatGPT OAuth, where you want it, lives in the Codex CLI, which manages its own login.